 In the 11th edition of Encyclopedia Britannica (1911) in an article on Ireland, under the subheading of "Legendary Origins, Early History" we find a people called the "Tuatha de Danan" (tribe of Dan) had migrated into Ireland having with them the Stone of Destiny (called the Lia Fail or Jacob's pillar stone).

-There were also other things transported to Ireland.
+There were also other things, possibly owned at one time by Goliath, transported to Ireland.
 The king's daughters (Jeremiah 41:10; 43:6), princesses, and descendants of the house of David also made the journey.
 It is through them that God would keep his promise to always have one of David's descendants on a throne over Israel.
 The article also mentions Scythian warriors migrating to Ireland.
 In Colossians 3:11, we find the Scythians were a major group of people.

 In the 1911 Encyclopedia article on Ireland, we find the Tuatha de Danan and Scythian people (many of which were descendants of the Israelites taken into captivity) with genealogical records dating to Noah.
 They brought with them to Ireland 'the sacred sword and spear.'
 These weapons of warfare are highly likely the same ones Goliath used to battle King David.